-Mahogany vs dark burgundy hair color?
+Mahogany vs. dark burgundy hair color?
 Yes, please!
 This mahogany hue is a soft blend with a vibrant flare.
-The mix of a muted red with a berry red throughout is so pleasing to the eye.
+The mix of a muted red with a berry red throughout pleases the eye.
 For this style, it was loosely curled and combed apart to show off some more tones and color dimensions.
-If you want this mahogany hair color trend, you will need to be prepared for a pre-lightening service before the color service to get the dimension.
+If you want this mahogany hair colour trend, you must be prepared for a pre-lightening service before the color service to get the dimension.

 This mahogany balayage is a rich mocha-copper color.
-The balayage mahogany highlights are warm and brighten up your skin without being too bold.
-Mocha tones and deep copper tones are a great option for women who want a pop of color but don’t necessarily want to be super bright like a blonde.
-It’s important to remember that highlights don’t automatically mean “blonde,” and this mahogany style is a perfect example of that.
-This is a mid-low-maintenance hairstyle and mahogany color.
+The balayage mahogany highlights are warm and brighten your skin without being too bold.
+Mocha tones and deep copper tones are great options for women who want a pop of color but don’t necessarily want to be super bright like a blonde.
+It’s important to remember that highlights don’t automatically mean “blonde,” this mahogany style is a perfect example of that.
+This is a mid-low-maintenance hairstyle and mahogany colour.
 The color will stay vibrant and warm for weeks if the proper products are used.
 Try Matrix Keep Me Vivid shampoo, conditioner, and Velvetizer leave-in cream.

 This is a dimensional red mahogany hair that’s called a reverse ombré.
 Most traditional ombrés begin dark at the roots and blend to a lighter color on the ends.
-This ombré goes from light at the root, to darker on the ends.
-The color job is very multidimensional, rich in mahogany tone, non-traditional, and worked out with a previously used canvas.
-Ombré, highlights, or lowlights are a great way to add dimension, depth, and flair to your hair as opposed to a solid color.
+This ombré goes from light at the root to darker on the ends.
+The color job is multidimensional, rich in mahogany tone, non-traditional, and worked out with a previously used canvas.
+Ombré, highlights, or lowlights are a great way to add dimension, depth, and flair to your hair instead of a solid color.